mansiSharma12/Project-/README.md

+As part of SRE automation team,  I have gained experience in power automate by creating a workflow for India DoT compliance reporting where the goal was to check users compliance status with respect to external calls made.
+For a few months , worked with SRE monitoring team on a project using Login Enterprise tool to monitoring M365 application.
+I created scripts in .net for multiple applications so got a bit of experience in this language.
+Then talking on the python side - I have had experience in using data handling libraries like numpy and pandas .
+In my initial months in UBS , i have got to work on python flask where I worked on building a backend essentially handling rest APIs calls to onboard users to an internal enterprise tool.
+Currently I am working on a new requirement for which I have started exploring selenium for web UI automation and testing .

+I worked with SRE monitorinon a project using Login Enterprise to monitor Microsoft 365 applications, where I built automation scripts using .NET.
+It was a completely new tech stack for me, but I picked it up quickly and now have a solid working understanding of scripting in .NET environments.”

 Currently I am working on 3 items.
 First is the automated creation of GL issues from share point list .
 This automation requirement we received from jonathan where he wanted to created GL issues based on PRB ticket information and its status for blamless postmortem .
 I have created a workflow in amelia for this its almost 80% completed .
 Then second item is the viceversa of the previous item which is to take information from gitlab issues/epics and populate to SPO. i have created the automation of this and completed the testing in dev.
 Once we have our app registration in prod,  i will move the automation to prod.
 This will fetch all issues/epics of our SRE team from gitlab and create a list in our official eus infraops SRE site.
 Then next automation I am working on is to create MS support tickets once any incident or outage has been identified.
 I have recently started working on this and currently deciding on the platforms that we have for automations.